25prabhu10/notes/docs/Concepts/Application_Security/SameOrigin_Policy.md

 - Web page `https://cross-origin/home.html` can embed `https://example.org` using iframe, even though they are Cross-origin

-- But the embedded site content cannot be modified.
+- But the embedded site content cannot be modified

 _Example:_